Adaptive NAD: Online and Self-adaptive Unsupervised Network Anomaly Detector

-$X_2,\cdots, X_M$ are $M$ attributes.
+Here, we use the Random Forest algorithm~\cite{rigatti2017random} as our supervised machine learning model $M^\prime$, which assumes that $X_1, X_2,\cdots, X_M$ are $M$ attributes.
 A sample $S$ is denoted as a vector $(x_1, x_2,\cdots, x_M)$, where $x_i$ is the observed value of $X_i$.
 We also define the class label \(C=\{c_1,c_2 \}\) consisting of two different values $c_1$ (normal) and $c_2$ (abnormal) whose classification depends on the attributes.
 Hence, the class predicted by the Random Forest method is given as,

 where training samples are employed to predict the $p(x_i|c)$ value.
 The decision boundary, the curve that separates the points in two groups $c_1$ and $c_2$, is calculated using the classifier function $f_{rf}$: